Close Menu

 The majority of crimes in Waco are property-related, including burglary, larceny-theft, and motor vehicle theft.
 Violent crimes, such as murder, rape, robbery, and aggravated assault, are relatively rare, making up only about 10% of all reported crimes.

-Here is a breakdown of the crime statistics in Waco, Texas for 2020: (See Also: Is Banff Safe to Visit Right Now?
-A Traveler’s Guide)
+Here is a breakdown of the crime statistics in Waco, Texas for 2020: (See Also: Arab Countries Safe To Visit?
+Unveiled)

 Crime Type Number of Crimes Crime Rate per 100,000 Inhabitants